splynx/docs/files/en/payment_systems/paynow/paynow.md

 ### Add-on settings

-Once the add-on has been installed and you have obtained all the details required from *Paynow*, we can proceed with add-on configuration.
+Once the add-on has been installed and you have obtained all the details required from *Paynow*, we can proceed with further add-on configuration.

 Navigate to `Config → Integrations → Modules list`: